2/13/2025

 Chris Uchida

 Thank you, Operator, and good morning, everyone.
 We appreciate your participation in our earnings call.
 With me here today is Mack Armstrong, our Chairman and Chief Executive Officer.
 Additionally, John Christensen, our President, is here to answer questions during the Q&A portion of the call.
-As a reminder, a telephonic replay of this call will be available on the investor relations section of our website through 1159 p.m.
-Eastern Time on February 20th, 2025.
-Before we begin, let me remind everyone that this call may contain certain statements that constitute forward-looking statements within the meaning of the Private Security Litigation Reform Act of 1995.
+As a reminder, a telephonic replay of this call will be available on the Investor Relations section of our website through 1159 p.m.
+Eastern Time on February 20, 2025.
+Before we begin, Let me remind everyone that this call may contain certain statements that constitute forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 These include remarks about management's future expectations, beliefs, estimates, plans, and prospects.
 Such statements are subject to a variety of risks, uncertainties, and other factors that could cause actual results to differ materially from those indicated or implied by such statements.
-Such risks and other factors are set forth in our quarterly report on Form 10Q, followed with the Securities and Exchange Commission.
+Such risks and other factors are set forth in our quarterly report on Form 10-Q. followed with the Securities and Exchange Commission.
 We do not undertake any duty to update such forward-looking statements.
 Additionally, during today's call, we will discuss certain non-GAAP measures which we believe are useful in evaluating our performance.
-The presentation of this additional information should not be considered in isolation or a substitute for results prepared in accordance with U.S. GAAP.
+The presentation of this additional information should not be considered an isolation or a substitute for results prepared in accordance with U.S. GAAP.
 A reconciliation of these non-GAAP measures to their most comparable GAAP measure can be found in our earnings release.
 At this point, I'll turn the call over to Mac.

 speaker